lrq3000/pyFileFixity/README.md

 - Integrate with https://github.com/Dans-labs/bit-recover ? (need to convert the perl script into python...).

 - Speed optimize the Reed-Solomon library? (using Numpy or Cython?
 But I want to keep a pure python implementation available just in case, or make a Cython implementation that is also compatible with normal python).
 Use pprofile to check where to optimize first.

 Note: PyPy works great, it really speeds things up a lot!
-However I think that speed can be enhanced, mainly by changing RS.__init__() to use pre-computed matrices (currently it recomputes everytime we change the k and n parameters, and since we use a variable encoding rate in structural-adaptive-ecc.py, this is recomputed everytime), and also by optimizing the RS.__mult__ and RS.__add__ to use numpy's optimized instructions.

 Note2: numpy does not support galois finite fields in polynomials (or in any other numpy construct in fact).
 So it may be hard to implement using numpy.
 Try Cython? http://jeremykun.com/2014/03/13/programming-with-finite-fields/

-Note3: some speed optimizations were done, the last big thing to optimize is polynomial.py __divmod__() which is a recursive function (very bad in Python).
-Should try to flatten this out (in a while or better in a for loop), and then maybe convert to Cython.
+Note3: some speed optimizations were done (like precomputing every polynomials for any k, so that a variable rate encoder such as in structural_adaptive_ecc.py won't be slowed down), the last big thing to optimize is `polynomial.py:__divmod__()` which is a recursive function (very bad in Python).
+Should try to flatten this out (in a __while__ or better in a __for__ loop), and then maybe convert to Cython.

 - header_ecc.py and structural_adaptive_ecc.py enhance tolerance against faulty hash/ecc blocks and faulty ecc entries (eg: when an entrymarker has wrongly spawned somewhere because of a corruption, when fields aren't well delimited etc.).
 Could just use multiple try-catch blocks and try to skip errors (if it's only one hash/ecc block fields, we can skip to next block.
 If it's the whole entry, we skip to next entry).